ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeletal-animation-overview.md

 The *event track* property allows you to add [markers](animation-events.md) to the clip, that indicate what happens at what time in the clip.
 This can be used to indicate when a foot touches the ground, or at what point in the animation a weapon fires.
 Using this information, the game logic could react by, for example, spawning an effect.

-Animation events are sent as [event messages](../../runtime/world/world-messaging.md#event-messages) and therefore can only be captured by *event handler components* such as [visual scripts](../../custom-code/visual-script/visual-script-overview.md) or [TypeScript components](../../custom-code/typescript/typescript-overview.md).
+Animation events are sent as [event messages](../../runtime/world/world-messaging.md#event-messages) and therefore can only be captured by *event handler components* such as [visual scripts](../../custom-code/visual-script/visual-script-overview.md) or [AngelScript components (TODO)](../../custom-code/angelscript/angelscript-overview.md).

 ### Simple Animation Playback